 on Children of the Great Depression in 1972-73 at the Berkeley Institute of Human Development.
 In midst of his archival work, he discovered that the Berkeley Study had followed both the parents and a study child (born in 1928-29) over time.
 By this time, the parents were in old age, providing a rare opportunity to assess the impact of the dramatic social changes of the revolutionary 20 th century on their lives.
 Elder invited Settersten and Pearce to assist him in turning the chapter drafts into a book. — For more information: www.amazon.com.

 Over a quarter century ago, a book by the title “Children in Time and Place” asserted that an interdisciplinary approach to the study of children’s development would greatly enhance our understanding of development by drawing upon developmental studies, history, and sociology.
 In many respects, this book shows conclusively that much progress has been made along this path during the past quarter century. — For more information: www.amazon.com.

 How to Study Lives:

-Working With Archival Data illustrates how to use the model-fitting process to select and fit the right data set to a particular research problem.
+Working With Archival Data illustrates how to use the method employed in archival research for Children of the Great Depression.
 Beginning with an introduction to the general issues in working with archival data, the book takes the reader through steps in the recasting of data and question, using substantive examples from the life course, such as temporal patterns of physical and emotional health as well as pathways to retirement. — For more information: www.amazon.com.